metomi/rose/sphinx/tutorial/cylc/scheduling/further-scheduling.rst

 for different :term:`task states <task state>` e.g:

 ``:start``
    When the task has started running.
 ``:fail``
-    Occurs when the task finishes if it fails (non-zero return code).
+   When the task finishes if it fails (non-zero return code).
 ``:finish``
-    Occurs when the task has stopped running irrespective of whether it has succeeded or failed.
+   When the task has completed (either succeeded or failed).

 It is also possible to create your own custom :term:`qualifiers <qualifier>` to handle events within your code (custom outputs).